 |2016 City Employees (%)||38.0||7.2||3.8||10.6|

-The workforce diversity target measures the percentage of City of Saskatoon employees in four groups: females, Aboriginal people, people with disabilities, and visible minorities.
+The workforce diversity target measures the percentage of City of Saskatoon employees in four equity groups: Women, Aboriginal People, Persons with a Disability, and Visible Minorities.
 The City’s numbers do not include fire, police association, library, or exempt staff from boards.

 What do we need to do to achieve this target?

-- Maintain a dedicated person to manage the diversity programs and policies
+- Maintain a dedicated person to manage the diversity and inclusion programs and policies.

-- Improve workplace spaces to increase accessibility for people with disabilities
+- Improve work environment to increase accessibility for people with disabilities.

 What are the benefits of achieving the target?